 2024 - Best LPN Programs in South Carolina

 South Carolina strives to offer the highest quality healthcare while focusing on educational development and continued personal growth of healthcare staff.
 With practical nursing programs available in the state, students can be on their way to a nursing career in as little as one year.
-Licensed practical nurse (LPN) jobs are on the rise and slated to increase by 12% by 2026, per the Bureau of Labor and Statistics.
+Licensed practical nurse (LPN) jobs are on the rise and slated to increase by 9% by 2029, per the Bureau of Labor and Statistics.
 LPNs in South Carolina earn approximately $24.55 per hour, which equates to an average annual salary of $51,060.
 This is roughly $4,800 per year less than the national average.